jordan-bott/jordan-bott/wordle/README.md

 ### Bugs to Fix

-- Letters that exist in the word in more than one location do not display properly.
+- ✅ Solved: Letters that exist in the word in more than one location do not display properly.
     - Ex.
 In the guess "latte" for the word "lathe", you will see a schema like this: 🟩🟩🟩🟨🟩 .<br /> However, the second `t` should be black as the `t` has been placed, and there are not two `t` in the word.

 ## Acknowledgements